joao-guilherme-garrett/TaskMgr/README.md

 The API exposes a standard RESTful interface for the Task resource at the base path /api/tasks:

-HTTP Method

-Route

-Description

-POST

-/api/tasks

-Creates a new task.
+POST /api/tasks: Creates a new task.

-GET

-/api/tasks

-Retrieves all tasks.
+GET /api/tasks: Retrieves all tasks.

-PUT

-/api/tasks/{id}

-Updates an existing task (used for toggling completion status).
+PUT /api/tasks/{id}: Updates an existing task (used for toggling completion status).

-DELETE

-/api/tasks/{id}

-Deletes a task by ID.
+DELETE /api/tasks/{id}: Deletes a task by ID.

 🧪 Testing